 In the NHL a team that scores off the rush while controlling the puck upon entry into the zone does so on average within 7 seconds of entering the zone.
-It is crucial that the players know and understand the concepts involved in zone entry while controlling the puck.
+The players must know and understand the concepts involved in zone entry while controlling the puck.